Please note that the divisional instructions are being revised. Please check back monthly.

+VIII.
 Small Claims Pre-trials

-Pretrial Hearings for Small Claims cases are set every Wednesday at 9:00 a.m.
+- Pretrial Hearings for Small Claims cases are set every Wednesday at 1:00 p.m.
 All Small Claims cases must go to Mediation.
 If not resolved, the case will be set for trial.
 Mediators are provided for free.

+IX.
 Personal Injury Protection (PIP)

-Effective March 19, 2018 , please review the County Civil Division PIP Procedures information which can be found on the County Civil page.
+Please review the County Civil Division PIP Procedures information which can be found on the County Civil page.